seed-labs/seed-emulator/examples/not-ready-examples/25-proof-of-authority-manual/README.md

 - To apply a certain consensus to a virtual node, we would do it in this way: `e = e.install("eth"); e.setConsensusMechanism(<consensus>)`

 ## Port Forwarding
-- We can currently open one of two ports on the containers when running the example
+- We currently open two ports on the containers when our `geth` command runs on the containers
 - Port 8545 which is the default HTTP port.
-This one is used to connect the Remix IDE to our emulator
+This one is used to connect the Remix IDE to our emulator and for the jsonrpc request done to fetch the signers of a certain block for our visualization.
+- Remix can only connect to an http endpoint which is a Web3 provider, and the jsonrcp request needs to be an http post request.
 - Port 8546 which is the default WS port.
 This one is used for the visualization as event subscriptions are only supported when connected using websockets

 ## Creating prefunded accounts